kibukucj/WeatherApp/README.md

 Route::get('/api/weather', [WeatherController::class, 'getWeather']);
 ```

-→ This is the exact endpoint your frontend is calling.
+→ This is the exact endpoint our frontend is calling.

 ---

 ### 🔹 4. `layout.tsx` (Next.js)

-**Role:** Defines the HTML wrapper layout for all pages in your app.
+**Role:** Defines the HTML wrapper layout for all pages in our app.

 - Imports RippleUI via CDN
 - Sets global fonts (Geist)